michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0014.md

 - n: followers of an unorthodox, extremist, or false religion or sect who often live outside of conventional society under the direction of a charismatic leader
 - n: an interest followed with exaggerated zeal
 ### Family
-cult: cultism, cults+;cultism: cultist;cultist: cultists
+- cult: cultism, cults+
+- cultism: cultist
+- cultist: cultists
 ### Examples
 - “We want to be the Harlan Estate of the East Coast,” he said, naming one of the priciest cult Cabernets in Napa.
 - The one exception is the movies’ writer, Michael Varrati, who specializes in two very different kinds of cult films—horror movies and Christmas movies.